ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 18.06.1

+* Fixed several compatibility issues with wxPython 4, including inability to open track finder (Control+NVDA+F), column search and time ranger finder dialogs in Studio and stream labeler dialog (F12) from encoders window.
+* While opening a find dialog from Studio and an unexpected error occurs, NVDA will present more appropriate message instead of saying that another find dialog is open.
+* In encoders window, NVDA will no longer play error tones or appear to do nothing when attempting to open encoder settings dialog (Alt+NVDA+0).

 ## Version 18.06

 * In add-on settings, added "Apply" button so changes to settings can be applied to the currently selected and/or active profile without closing the dialog first.
 This feature is available for NVDA 2018.2 users.